Skillet frontman faces backlash after comparing 'WAP' Grammy performance to Hitler speeches

 Cooper added: “I would in no way conflate [the performance] to the horrors of the genocide that we saw in 1940”.
 You can watch that video here in full.

-Conservative figures such as Ben Shapiro and Candace Owens have previously criticised ‘WAP’ due to its explicit content, with Megan The Stallion saying she was “really taken back” by the reaction.
+Conservative figures such as Ben Shapiro and Candace Owens have previously criticised ‘WAP’ due to its explicit content, with Megan Thee Stallion saying she was “really taken back” by the reaction.

 “Like, why is this your focus right now?
 If you have an issue with what I’m saying don’t listen to it,” she said.
 “Tune out, ’cause I didn’t ask you to tune in.”